 I am not sure if entrepreneurship is right for me.
 Should I take the minor?

-One of the key takeaways of ENT 350 Introduction to Entrepreneurship is to help you answer this question.
-If you think it might be for you, we encourage you to check out ENT 350 and answer that question for yourself!
+One of the key purposes of ENT 350 Introduction to Entrepreneurship is to help you answer this question.
+If you think entrepreneurship might be for you, we encourage you to check out ENT 350 and answer that question for yourself!

 How many hours is the minor?